Kernel hardening: Disable and blacklist Linux modules

 To disable a module, we have to redirect a module via the install option.
 Modprobe will try to load the related file.
-By defining a module as /bin/true or /bin/false, it won’t be loaded.
+By defining a module as /bin/true, it won’t be loaded.

 To see what modules are currently disabled via install, we can use modprobe as well: